Topological analysis and experimental control of transformations of domain walls in magnetic cylindrical nanowires

 \figref{fig:BPW-switching} illustrates the switching process of the circulation of the BPW for both high and moderate damping, highlighting the DW width evolution in time, the longitudinal position of topological objects detected, and surface magnetization maps~(see \figref{fig:BPW-switching} caption).
-Starting from the configuration at rest, the circulation switching can be decomposed into four main steps. \textit{Phase 1}: Magnetization in the domains undergoes a torque from the \OErsted field, which rapidly tilts magnetization towards the azimuthal direction $\unitvectvarphi$, with a final angle dependent on the amplitude of the \OErsted field and the radial position.
-At the wire surface, this increases the angle of the DW above $\SI{180}{\degree}$, while the central part of the BPW remains mostly unaffected as little torque is exerted, since magnetization is largely antiparallel to the \OErsted field.
-The DW rapidly shrinks under the action of the \OErsted field (\figref{fig:BPW-switching}{a}). \textit{Phase 2}: An instability process develops, breaking the rotational symmetry.
-This occurs at the edges of the DW, where magnetization gradients and therefore internal torques are at their highest, and takes the form of increasing radial components of magnetization.
-This incubation process takes time, with no significant change in the DW width. \textit{Phase 3}: A pair of surface V/AV may nucleate when full radial magnetization is reached at a given locus.
-This is followed by a complex dynamics involving their motion around the wire periphery and interaction with a Bloch point~(annihilation or re-nucleation).
+Starting from the configuration at rest, the circulation switching can be decomposed into four main steps. \textit{Phase 1}: The magnetization in the domains undergoes a torque from the \OErsted field, which rapidly tilts the magnetization towards the azimuthal direction $\unitvectvarphi$, with a final angle dependent on the amplitude of the \OErsted field and the radial position.
+At the wire surface, this increases the angle of the DW above $\SI{180}{\degree}$.
+Note that the central part of the BPW remains mostly unaffected as little torque is exerted, since the magnetization is largely antiparallel to the \OErsted field.
+The DW rapidly shrinks under the action of the \OErsted field (\figref{fig:BPW-switching}{a}). \textit{Phase 2}: At the two transition regions of the DW, largely displaying axial magnetization, the torque arising from the \OErsted field leads to a gradual increase of the radial component of magnetization.
+A breaking of the rotational symmetry is developing over time, the radial component of magnetization becoming azimuth-dependant.
+This process takes time, with no significant change in the DW width. \textit{Phase 3}: A pair of surface V/AV nucleates when full radial magnetization is reached at a given locus \cite{bib-HER2007}.
+This is followed by a complex dynamics involving their motion around the wire periphery.
+Other processes involving change of polarity, annihilation or further nucleation may occur, which will be discussed in more detail hereafter.
 During most of this sequence, the DW width remains small. \textit{Phase 4}: The topology of a BPW with circulation parallel to the \OErsted field is achieved and remains.
 The DW then rapidly expands, to reach a width larger than at rest.